top of page

 Boat Selection

--Are you kneeling or sitting?
+• Are you kneeling or sitting?

--Wider boats are more comfortable and stable for kneeling (the Classic line)
+• Wider boats are more comfortable and stable for kneeling (the Classic line).

--Skinnier boats allow for a more upright paddle stroke when seated (the New Trick line)
+• Skinnier boats allow for a more upright paddle stroke when seated (the New Trick line).

--Is this your primary propulsion or backup?
+• Is this your primary propulsion or a backup?

--The New Trick will be more performance oriented and maneuverable
+• The New Trick will be more performance-oriented and maneuverable.

-3. Engage Core Muscles Good paddling comes from the torso, not just the arms.
-Rotate your torso with each stroke to use larger muscle groups and paddle more efficiently.
+Effective paddling comes from your torso, not just your arms.
+Rotate your torso with each stroke to utilize larger muscle groups and paddle more efficiently.

 When It Works Best

-Single blade paddling is ideal in the following situations:
+Single-blade paddling is ideal in these situations:

 • Quiet lakes and calm rivers